CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public install (string $bundle, array $config)
 ```

-Installs the files from a bundle
+Installs the files from a bundle.